brockmh/CPS310Project/Phase1.md

 - Major Change Request: A student submits a request to change their major, which is reviewed and either approved or denied by the registrar.

--Graduation Processing: A student applies for graduation, their records are reviewed, and final approval is granted if requirements are met.
+- Graduation Processing: A student applies for graduation, their records are reviewed, and final approval is granted if requirements are met.

 #### ii.
 Diagram(s)